Unveiling the Risks of NFT Promotion Scams: Characterization and Detection of Promoted NFT Projects

-\subsubsection{Feature extraction:}
+\subsubsection{Feature Extraction:}

-We train our classification model using the following features extracted from each website: \textbf{1.} If the URL matches any of the known NFT collections. \textbf{2.} If the contract address used by the website for the transaction matches that of any known NFT collection. \textbf{3.} The number of Ethereum addresses found in the source code, because attacks with the motive of stealing NFT tokens embed many popular NFT tokens in the website. \textbf{4.} Checking for Twitter links shared by the website.
+We extract the following features from each of the websites in our ground-truth dataset to train our classification model: \textbf{1.} If the URL matches any of the known NFT collections. \textbf{2.} If the contract address used by the website for the transaction matches that of any known NFT collection. \textbf{3.} The number of Ethereum addresses found in the source code, because attacks with the motive of stealing NFT tokens embed many popular NFT tokens in the website. \textbf{4.} Checking for Twitter links shared by the website.
 Unlike legitimate minting pages, several NFT phishing attacks do not include links to Twitter pages. \textbf{5.} As seen in our promotion analysis, even if these websites share Twitter links, they might get suspended or removed.
-Thus we also check if the linked Twitter account is active. \shirin{Do you get good results if you remove this feature 5?
-It's better to remove it because using it implies that our classifier cannot detect these scams in real time.}\sayak{It doesnt change much, recall falls a bit to 0.94, we can get this data in real-time using Twitter API} \textbf{6.} Checking if the Twitter page belongs to a known collection, \textbf{7.} Check if the Opensea page belongs to a known collection. \textbf{8.} Checking for the number of Twitter followers.
-While we see that fradulent NFT collections utilize promotions to get followwers, that number is still far lower than popular and established NFT collections that they imitate. \shirin{explain why you added this feature.}\sayak{Added} \textbf{9.} Checking for the age of the Twitter account, as fraudulent accounts tend to have a short lifespan~\cite{thomas2011suspended}, \textbf{10.} Checking if the name of the collection attached to the contract address is identifiable using EtherScan~\cite{etherscan}.
+Thus we also check if the linked Twitter account is active. \textbf{6.} Checking if the Twitter page belongs to a known collection. \textbf{7.} Check if the Opensea page belongs to a known collection. \textbf{8.} Checking for the number of Twitter followers.
+While we see that fraudulent NFT collections utilize promotions to get followers, that number is still far lower than popular and established NFT collections that they imitate. \textbf{9.} Checking for the age of the Twitter account, as fraudulent accounts tend to have a short lifespan~\cite{thomas2011suspended}, \textbf{10.} Checking if the name of the collection attached to the contract address is identifiable using EtherScan~\cite{etherscan}.
 Older contract addresses belonging to legitimate NFT collections are usually identifiable.
-By \textit{known} NFT collections, we signify the top 1K Ethereum-based NFT collections on OpenSea~\cite{opensea}.
+By \textit{known} NFT collections, we refer to the top 1K Ethereum-based NFT collections on OpenSea~\cite{opensea}.

-\subsubsection{Model training and performance}
+\subsubsection{Model Training and Performance}